OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-dotnet-how-to-use.md

         </configuration>

-10. Substitua as instruções **using** existentes no início do arquivo Program.cs pelo código a seguir.
+10. Substituir existente Olá **usando** instruções no início de saudação do arquivo Program.cs Olá Olá código a seguir.

         using System;
         using System.Configuration;